chengjiagan/SJTU-CS2953-Spring/lab_syscall.md

 Follow [this guide](https://pdos.csail.mit.edu/6.828/2022/tools.html) to install the required tools for labs.

 It's highly recommended to finish the labs under Linux environment.
 You can use **Windows Subsystem for Linux** (on Windows) or **Virtual Machine** (on macOS).
-It's not recommended to install the RISC-V toolchain on macOS, bacause it will take a lot of time.
+It's not recommended to install the RISC-V toolchain on macOS, because it will take a lot of time.

 Now download codes for the labs using `git`: